loreleim/customGutenberg/README.md

 }
 ```
 10. Now remove the style.scss from the main src folder
+11. Run an npm install below

+## npm install
+`npm install @wordpress/scripts --save-dev`

+This will create dependencies in package.json.
+It requires node 10.0.0 + and npm 6.9.0 +

 ## Once that's done, make sure to rebuild!
 You can achieve this with `npm run build`